Ezequiel92/alien_invasion/README.md

   * [ambient](https://freesound.org/people/joshuaempyre/sounds/251461/)
   * [game_won](https://freesound.org/people/LittleRobotSoundFactory/sounds/270404/)

-The rest of the game assets are rendered by `pygame` on the fly.
+All the remaining game assets are rendered by `pygame` on the fly.

 ## ⚠️ Warning